alberdilab/lizard_sample_types/README.md

 # lizard_sample_types
-Repository of the data and analysis procedures of the metagenomic comparison of sample types in lizards.
+Repository of the data and analysis procedures of the metagenomic comparison of sample types in lizards..